Pedro Alonso Palicio, Chris Brook, Andrea Negri, Arianna Di Cintio, Mónica Hernández Sánchez

-A. Sánchez (Max Planck Institute for Extraterrestrial Physics, Garching); S. Khochfar (Royal Observatory, Edinburgh); I. McCarthy (John Moores University, Liverpool); R. Crain (John Moores University, Liverpool); S. Kay (University of Manchester); Y. Bahé (MPA, Garching); J. Schaye (Leiden Observatory); A, Maccio (NYUAD); A. Di Cintio (AIP); A. Obreja (University Observatory Munich)
+A. Sánchez (Max Planck Institute for Extraterrestrial Physics, Garching); S. Khochfar (Royal Observatory, Edinburgh); T. Theuns (Institute for Computational Cosmology, Durham); I. McCarthy (John Moores University, Liverpool); R. Crain (John Moores University, Liverpool); S. Kay (University of Manchester); Y. Bahé (Leiden Observatory, Leiden); J. Schaye (Leiden Observatory, Leiden); A, Maccio (NYUAD); A. Obreja (University Observatory Munich)

 How galaxies formed and evolved through cosmic time is one of the key questions of modern astronomy and astrophysics.
 Cosmological time- and length-scales are so large that the evolution of individual galaxies cannot be directly observed.
 Only through numerical simulations can one follow the emergence of cosmic structures within the current cosmological paradigm.

 The main physical processes in galaxy formation and evolution are gravity, hydrodynamics, gas cooling, star formation, stellar evolution, supernova (SN) and black hole (BH) feedback.
 These are highly non-linear, thus difficult to describe with analytic models.
 Moreover, the presence of baryonic matter induces biases that collisionless (“dark matter”) simulations alone cannot reproduce (e.g. van Daalen et al. 2014, MNRAS, 440, 2997; Velliscig et al. 2014, MNRAS, 442, 2641).
 Semi-analytic models based on these simulations require ad hoc corrections to account for these biases.
 Hydrodynamical, cosmological simulations are therefore the preferred tool for conducting “controlled experiments” of galaxy formation and evolution.